Getting into ketosis is the whole point of the ketogenic diet and I understand the desire to get there as quickly as possible.

 Exercise complements a keto diet whether you’re trying to get into ketosis quickly or not since weight loss can be pretty rapid on the diet and you want to keep things looking tight.

-It’s also good for your heart, especially with the increase of fat.
+It’s also good for your heart, especially with the increase in fat.
 Remember that some amount of muscle loss can occur on the keto diet and the heart is a muscle.

 Get moving to support your overall health but especially while on the keto diet.